-It is so refreshing and exciting to see local businesses playing a proactive role, not only with spreading awareness on the zero waste movement but also in setting a good example on reducing waste, and not creating more unnecessary waste, especially plastic.
+It is so refreshing and exciting to see local brands playing a proactive role, not only with spreading awareness on the zero waste movement but also in setting a good example on reducing waste, and not creating more unnecessary waste, especially plastic.
 On this post, we highlight five home grown small businesses who are making a big impact through their packaging choices.

 Ritual is a small general store and cacao & coffee joint that focuses on locally-sourced, eco-friendly, and organic products not wrapped in plastic.
 You can purchase a range of food & drinks, pantry essentials, bath & body products, and natural cleaning agents for the home – buy only the quantities you need and put them in reusable and refillable jars or bag.

 Ritual store is located in the 2nd floor of Languages International Bldg. at 926 Arnaiz Avenue, Makati city.
 You can also shop online and request for local courier shipping, or order and pay online and just pick up your goodies from their store.
 Or catch them at weekend open markets at the Legazpi Sunday Market and Good Food Sunday market at Mandala Park in Shaw Blvd.

 CommonRoomPh is a concept store that showcases crafts by local makers and artists.
 In an effort to save resources, they recently launched a paper bag drive which encourages people to donate their old paper bags- regardless of kind and brand – for Common Room to reuse at all their locations.
 And the response has been wonderful as many are more than happy to bring in their used paper bags for a good cause.